 Did you know the white-tailed deer is the state’s official wildlife animal?
-See, pet, and feed over 100 of these gentle creatures plus five other kinds of deer from around the world.
+See, pet, and feed over 100 of these gentle creatures, plus five other kinds of deer from around the world.

 Take a peaceful pontoon boat ride on the Rat River and scout for eagles, otter, deer, blue herons and other wildlife.
-Train lovers of all ages are invited “All Aboard!” for a vintage steam train ride to an old logging camp.
+Train lovers of all ages are invited “All aboard!” for a vintage steam train ride to an old logging camp.

 Howdy, pardners!
-This 35 acre site includes wild Northwoods animals and farm animals, plus a western town and a chance to pan for gold.
+This 35-acre site includes wild Northwoods animals and farm animals, plus a western town and a chance to pan for gold.

 Memorable moments include feeding fish in the trout pond, offering bears their “bear juice” and doling out “critter crackers” to the deer, camels and sheep.
-A new exhibit, the “Parakeet Budgie Encounter.”
+Get up close and personal with 500 colorful birds in the “Parakeet Budgie Encounter.”
 Fun educational programs, a Primate & Reptile Center and a large interactive petting zoo all guarantee a full day of animal excitement.

-Conveniently located near Lake Geneva, Animal Gardens has a petting zoo with 60 hay-eating animals, a singing bird, 16 exotic animals, and ---wait for it---a dancing horse theatre!
-Visit the hands-on Baby Animal Barn, feed deer in a deer park, share a pond with the swans, and step back in time at the Indian Village.
+Conveniently located near Lake Geneva, Animal Gardens has a petting zoo with animals ranging from hay-eating cattle to exotix critters and – wait for it – a dancing horse theatre!
+Visit the hands-on Baby Animal Barn, feed deer in the park, share a pond with the swans and step back in time at the Indian Village.